seanelliott86/focus-faux-pas/README.md

-# Focus Faux Pas - your friendly accessibility bookmarklet superhero!
+# Focus Faux Pas Bookmarklet

 ## What is Focus Faux Pas?

 Focus Faux Pas is a handy bookmarklet designed to help you ensure that the focus appearance of focusable elements on a web page complies with [Focus Appearance (Level AAA) WCAG Guideline](https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance.html).
-It checks elements like buttons, links, and more, ensuring their focus is as sharp as a tack according to the Web Content Accessibility Guidelines (WCAG).
+It checks elements like buttons and links ensuring their focus is as sharp as a tack according to the Web Content Accessibility Guidelines (WCAG).

 ## How Does it Work?